How to talk to your parents about assisted living or nursing homes

 Suggest scheduling a lunch or outing together, followed by sitting down at the computer to look at pictures or take virtual tours of local assisted living communities, suggests McKoy.
 Infuse the day with quality time instead of focusing solely on the conversation about moving.

 Weinstein suggests physically visiting facilities together when possible.
 “Go on tours and interview the intake coordinator or social worker.
-Walk around and get a sense of how staff interacts with the residents,” she says.
+Walk around and get a sense of how staff interact with the residents,” she says.

 If a parent pushes back on your suggestion, listen to their concerns.
 Not every aging adult needs assisted living or nursing home care.